SharonAb2/darey.io-3mtt/README.md

 # GIT
-1. Visit the GIT website on your browser.
+1. Visit the GIT website on your browser [Here](https://git-scm.com/downloads)
 2. On the webpage, i clicked on the "Download for windows".
 3. Located the download.exe file, double clicked to run the installer.
 4. Lastly, i clicked "install" for the installation and after it was installed, i clicked "Finish" to complete installation.